What Is Market Intelligence and Why Does It Matter?

 Monitoring Tools for Reputation Management

-Several monitoring tools are available for managing online reputation.
-Platforms like Mention or Hootsuite allow you to track online conversations and analyze sentiment associated with company mentions.
-Additionally, sentiment analysis tools help understand how customers perceive the company and its products.
-By integrating these tools into their monitoring strategy, companies can better manage their brand image and respond appropriately to feedback and criticism.
+Platforms like Mention or Hootsuite track online conversations and analyze sentiment around company mentions.
+Sentiment analysis tools give you a read on how customers perceive the company and its products, not just whether they’re talking about it.
+Integrated into a monitoring strategy, these tools let you manage brand image actively and respond to feedback before it compounds.

 Frequently Asked Questions